ttuan8600/CECS-326/Project1 - Warm up of Interprocess Communication/README.md

 ## Description

-This project is a Java implementation of several servers and clients in Interprocess Communication:
+This project is a Java implementation of several servers and clients in Interprocess Communication.

 ## Files